-The degree requirement was established as an eligibility requirement to ensure that Human Resources management professionals possess the generic competencies necessary to perform in human resources roles at the required level.
+The degree requirement ensures that human resources professionals possess the generic competencies necessary to perform in human resources roles at the required level.
 The degree requirement was not established to ensure that candidates possess discipline-specific knowledge and skills.

 The degree requirement is separate from the coursework requirement.
-For those who take a degree in Human Resources, both coursework and degree requirement may be fulfilled concurrently; for others, the coursework and the degree requirements will be met independently.
+For those who earn a degree in human resources, both the coursework and degree requirements may be fulfilled concurrently; for others, the coursework and the degree requirements will be met independently.
 Although the degree requirement and the coursework requirement are separate requirements, they are designed to work together.
 The degree requirement can be non-specific because of the existence of a coursework requirement.
-In the end, to be certified by HRPA, an individual must have both the requisite discipline-specific knowledge of human resources management and the generic skills required to perform at a professional level in human resources.
-It is just that HRPA’s certification model recognizes that discipline-specific knowledge and generic skills are not necessarily acquired at the same time and place.
+In the end, to be certified by HRPA, an individual must have both the requisite discipline-specific knowledge of human resources management, and the generic skills required to perform at a professional level in human resources.
+HRPA’s certification model recognizes that discipline-specific knowledge and generic skills are not necessarily acquired at the same time and place.

-For more detailed information regarding the history of the HRPA degree requirement, review the HRPA Certification Handbook located on the Office of the Registrar page of our website.
+For more detailed information regarding the history of HRPA’s degree requirement, review the HRPA Certification Handbook (PDF).

 The agencies and organizations listed below adhere to the General Guiding Principles for Good Practice in the Assessment of Foreign Credentials and the Recommendation on Criteria and Procedures for the Assessment of Foreign Qualifications adopted under the 1997 Lisbon Recognition Convention.